Tacoma Rainiers Game Notes: at OKC (5:05 p.m. PT)

 - Tacoma Rainiers Game Notes: at OKC (5:05 p.m.
 PT) - Tacoma Rainiers

-- OKC Dodgers and ODMHSAS to Honor Edie Nayfa Saturday as She Works to #StrikeOutTheStigma - Oklahoma City Dodgers
+- OKC Dodgers Game Notes - September 9, 2022 - Oklahoma City Dodgers

+- Aces' Offense Struggles in 8-2 Loss to Salt Lake - Reno Aces

-- Krizan's Slam Highlights 6-Run 2nd to Lift River Cats Past Aviators - Sacramento River Cats
+- River Cats Bash 4 Homers, Drop Thirsty Thursday To Aviators - Sacramento River Cats

+- OKC Dodgers Postgame Notes: September 8, 2022 - Oklahoma City Dodgers

-- El Paso Sweeps Doubleheader in Albuquerque Wednesday - El Paso Chihuahuas
+- El Paso Bests Albuquerque with Late Tiebreaker - El Paso Chihuahuas

-- Moniak Powers Bees to Win over Aces - Salt Lake Bees
+- El Paso's Grand Slam in Eighth Sends Chihuahuas to 9-4 Triumph - Albuquerque Isotopes

+- Rainiers Can't Quite Complete the Comeback Fall to OKC 5-4 in Extras - Tacoma Rainiers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.